b13/proxycachemanager/README.md

 Credits
 -------
-The extension was created taken all the great from Andreas XXXXXXX, Tom Rüther into account, as well as moc_varnish and cacheinfo as great work.
+The extension was created taken all the great from Andreas Gellhaus, Tom Rüther into account, as well as moc_varnish and cacheinfo as great work before.